ryanccalixte/basic-machine-learning-decision-tree/README.md

 ## Notes
 - If the dataset path is incorrect, update the `housing_file_path` variable at the top of `basiclearningdata.py` (currently set to `/Housing.csv`).
 - To save environment dependencies, run `pip freeze > requirements.txt` and include it in the repo.

+## License (MIT)

+MIT License

+Copyright (c) 2026 Ryan Calixte

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...